 Current state-of-the-art.
 Block Processing is the task of discarding unnecessary comparisons to enhance the efficiency of block collections.
-Established approaches include Iterative Blocking [25] and Meta-blocking [10], [21], with the latter consistently outperforming the former in both effectiveness and time efficiency [21], [22].
+Established approaches include Iterative Blocking [19] and Meta-blocking [17], with the latter consistently outperforming the former in both effectiveness and time efficiency [17].
 This is achieved as follows.
-First, it transforms the input block collection B into a blocking graph G_B that contains a node n_i for every profile e_i in B and an edge $\langle n_i, n_i \rangle$ for every pair e_i and e_i that share at least one block.
-Every edge $\langle n_i, n_i \rangle$ is associated with a weight $w{i,j} \in [0,1]$, analogous to the likelihood that the adjacent profiles are matching.
+First, it transforms the input block collection B into a blocking graph G_B that contains a node n_i for every profile e_i in B and an edge $\langle n_i, n_i \rangle$ for every pair e_i and e_j that share at least one block.
+Every edge $\langle n_i, n_j \rangle$ is associated with a weight $w{i,i} \in [0, 1]$, analogous to the likelihood that the adjacent profiles are matching.
 For instance, the graph in Figure 1(b) is extracted from the blocks in Figure 1(a) using Jaccard similarity for weighting the edges.
 Note that there are no parallel edges, thus eliminating all redundant comparisons at no cost in recall (i.e., without missing any matching comparison).
 Second, the edges with low weights are discarded according to a pruning criterion so as to eliminate part of the superfluous comparisons.
-For instance, the graph G'{B} in Figure 1(c) is derived from the graph in Figure 1(b) by discarding the edges with weight lower than the average one (1/4).
+For instance, the graph G'{R} in Figure 1(c) is derived from the graph in Figure 1(b) by discarding the edges with weight lower than the average one (1/4).
 G'{B} is then transformed into a collection B' by creating a new block for every retained edge.
-G'{R} yields 5 blocks, each containing a pair of entities.
-Out of the 5 comparisons, only 3 are superfluous.
+G'{B} yields 5 blocks, each containing a pair of entities.
+Out of the 5 comparisons, only 3 are superfluou, as the edges $\langle n_1, n_3 \rangle$ and $\langle n_2, n_4 \rangle$ connect matching entities.
 Compared to the initial block collection in Figure 1(a), the comparisons were reduced by 62% without missing any pair of duplicates.

 Scalability Limitations.
-Theoretically, Meta-blocking involves a linear time complexity with respect to the number of comparisons in the input block collection [21].
+Theoretically, Meta-blocking involves a linear time complexity with respect to the number of comparisons in the input block collection [17].
 In practice, though, its running time depends also on the average number of blocks associated with every profile.
 The reason is that the edge $\langle n_i, n_j \rangle$ is weighted after estimating the intersection of the list of blocks associated with e_i and e_j .
 Therefore, the higher the redundancy in a block collection, the more time-consuming the processing of Meta-blocking.

-So far, the largest dataset processed by Meta-blocking involves 3.4M profiles (4.0·1010 comparisons), each placed in 15 blocks on average (DB_C in Table I) [21].
-Using a high-end server with Intel i7 (3.40GHz), 64 GB of RAM and Debian Linux 7, Meta-blocking requires 3 hours to execute.
-To assess its scalability, we tested it on 7.4M profiles (2.2·1011 comparisons), each associated with 40 blocks on average (FR_D in Table I).
+So far, the largest dataset processed by Meta-blocking involves 3.4M profiles (4.0.1010 comparisons), each placed in 15 blocks on average ($D{dbpedia}$ and DB_C in Tables I and II, respectively) [17].
+Using a high-end server with Intel i7 (3.40GHz), 64 GB of RAM and Debian Linux 7, Metablocking requires 3 hours to execute.
+To assess its scalability. we tested it on 7.4M profiles (2.2.1011 comparisons), each associated with 40 blocks on average $(D{freebase}$ and FR_D in Tables I and II, respectively).
 Using the same server, the required time raised to 186 hours (~8 days), i.e., a 2x increase in the size of the input resulted in a 62x increase in execution time.
-Therefore, even as a pre-processing step for ER, Meta-blocking is a heavy computational task with serious efficiency limitations at the Web scale.
-We expect this problem to aggravate with the passage of time, as Web Data grow constantly, both in terms of the number of entity profiles and the amount of information inside each profile (see http://stats.lod2.eu).
+Therefore, even as a pre-processing step for ER, Meta-blocking is a heavy computational task with serious efficiency limitations at the scale of the Web.
+We expect this problem to aggravate over time, as Web Data grow constantly, both in terms of the number of entity profiles and the amount of information inside each profile (see http://stats.lod2.eu).
 To overcome these limitations of the existing serialized techniques, novel distributed approaches are required.